bitowl/lfg-twitchapi/README.md

 * `body` (Optional) is an object to send as the JSON request body

 ### License
-lfg-twitchapi is provided under the MIT license, which is available to read in the [LICENSE][] file.
+lfg-twitchapi is provided under the MIT license, which is available to read in the [LICENSE](LICENSE) file.
-[license]: LICENSE